Zhihan72/Chart2Code/README.md

-This repository releases the official data and code for the paper "Enhancing Chart-to-Code Generation in Multimodal Large Language Models via Iterative Dual Preference Learning".
+This repository releases the official data and code for the under-review paper addressing chart-to-code generation via iterative preference learning and dual rewarding mechanism.
 More details of our project are on the way.

 # About Chart2Code